pytorch/pytorch/scripts/release_notes/READEME.md

 - There should already exist a `results/` directory from gathering the commitlist.csv.
 The next step is to create `mkdir results/classifier`
 - Run `python classifier.py --train` This will train the model and save for inference.
 - Run `python categorize.py --use_classifier` This will pre-populate the output with the most likely category.
+And pressing enter will confirm selection.
  - Or run `python categorize.py` to label without the classifier.

 The interface modifies results/commitlist.csv.
 If you want to take a coffee break, you can CTRL-C out of it (results/commitlist.csv gets written to on each categorization) and then commit and push results/commitlist.csv to a branch for safekeeping.